Grokipaedia/agent-vibe-governor/INSTALL.md

 # Installation Guide

-`agent-vibe-governor` is designed to be dead simple to install and use with any agentic coding tool.
+`agent-vibe-governor` is designed to be dead simple — no heavy setup, works with almost any AI coding agent.

-## Quick Install (Recommended)
+## Quick Install (30 seconds)

 ### For agents with plugin/hook support
 (Claude Code, Cline, OpenCode, Goose, etc.)